facebookincubator/spectrum/docs/project_structure.md

 title: Project Structure
 ---

 The repository’s structure revolves around three main components: the C++ core library and the Android and iOS wrappers.
-Each of them comes with unit and integration tests plus a sample sample app per wrapper.
+Each of them comes with unit and integration tests plus a sample app per wrapper.
 The core C++ library contains all the shared code.
 Subsequently, the Android and iOS wrappers mirror the core's API.

 ## C++